-Let’s see this plan in action so you can really visualize the benefits and get that little dance in your belly that this just might be possible after all.
+Let’s see this plan in action so you can visualize the benefits of having a plan and how successful it can be.

-D/M PRO TIP: Have a playlist on your phone of songs for these quick projects.
+D/M PRO TIP: Have a playlist of songs for these quick projects on your phone.
 Label them by length so you can find the music blocks you need quickly.
 5 songs equal approximately 20 minutes.
 Set up a block for 10, 20, 30, 45, and 60 minutes labeling each accordingly.
 Music has a way of distracting our minds so we can better focus on the job at hand.
 Also, music time blocks act as a timer to keep you focused so you can get the job done in the time you have allocated.

-Another item checked off your closet’s to-do list and just like that you are back to your goal of getting on the couch to decompress.
+Another item is checked off your closet’s to-do list and after only a few minutes, you are on the couch relaxing.